-What are the Rangers most thankful for?
+What are the Jets most thankful for?

-Who are the Rangers most thankful for?
+Who are the Jets most thankful for?

 Photo courtesy of USA Today Sports Images.